 by Patricia Backhaus

 In 1893 the world came to Chicago to party.
 Why?
 It was time for the World’s Fair, or more correctly, the World Columbian Exposition to celebrate Christopher Columbus’s arrival in the Americas.
 The people of Chicago did everything possible to get the fair in their city.
-The bragged so much that the selection committee started to refer to the board members as coming from “the windy city” and that nickname has stuck to Chicago to this day.
+They bragged so much that the selection committee started to refer to the board members as coming from “the windy city” and that nickname has stuck to Chicago to this day.
 By all accounts, it was an incredible fair that included extraordinary architecture and a railway system that dropped people right at the front gates.
 Chicago proved to all of those in attendance that the bragging of the city was more than justified.

 Hundreds of bands performed at the fair.
 Leading the list was John Philip Sousa and his band.
 At the time, Sousa’s band was still a young group having only been organized about one year earlier, but they were an extraordinary musical ensemble and were fast becoming favorites of the crowds wherever they traveled.
 Of course at the fair though, they were just one of many.

 All of the bands played for huge crowds and featured superstar soloists.
 There were trombone and euphonium soloists and the occasional piccolo player could be found, but it was the cornet soloists that captured the crowd.
 Why only these instruments?
 Why were the cornet soloists such a big deal?
 Since there were no microphones, the cornet was a natural leader.
 It could be heard above everything else going on during normal fair business.
 With their frequent performances, cornet soloists captured the hearts of the people.
 There is no single reason for this.
 Perhaps it was just because they were being featured so much or because their sound could cut through everything else.
-What ever it was, the cornet was the hit of the fair.
+Whatever it was, the cornet was the hit of the fair.
 And what about the trumpet players?
 Well, at this time in band history, the cornet was considered to be the artist’s instrument.
-Trumpet parts tended to be used for filling out harmonies or for playing fanfare figure.
+Trumpet parts tended to be used for filling out harmonies or for playing fanfare figures.
 They weren’t seen as suitable for solo work.